nirwan1265/MAGCAT/README.md

 This calibration explicitly accounts for the local LD structure encoded in $$R_S$$ and reproduces the multivariate dependence between genes under the null.

 **Interpretation.**
-The MVN approach provides a fully LD-aware permutation layer: it propagates MAGMA’s gene–gene correlations into a multivariate normal framework and re-evaluates all five component tests coherently.
-By driving both Z- and p-based methods from a single correlated Gaussian draw, MVN resampling captures realistic gene-level dependence and cross-test correlation simultaneously.
-It is computationally heavier than global resampling but statistically closer to the true null in LD-rich regions.
+The MVN methodology offers a comprehensive LD-aware permutation layer: it transmits MAGMA’s gene–gene correlations into a multivariate normal framework and systematically reassesses all five component tests.
+By deriving both Z- and p-based methodologies from a singular correlated Gaussian sample, MVN resampling concurrently captures authentic gene-level dependence and cross-test correlation.
+It is more computationally intensive than global resampling but statistically more accurate to the true null in LD-rich areas.

 ---